 Additional courses yielding a minimum of 72 Level I credits

 Recommended courses: • Introductory Life Sciences • Chemistry I

 - Auxiliary Computer Science and Programming IB

-- Geographic Information Systems: Science and Mapping Systems II
+- Geographic Information Systems, Science and Mapping Systems

 Three courses from the list below: